-FFX-II, an improved variant of Incheon-class (FFX-I) frigates, is intended to replace the Republic of Korea (ROK) Navy's ageing fleet of corvettes and frigates.
+The FFX-II, an improved variant of Incheon-class (FFX-I) frigates, is intended to replace the Republic of Korea (ROK) Navy’s ageing fleet of corvettes and frigates.
 Daewoo Shipbuilding and Marine Engineering (DSME) is building FFX batch II (FFX-II) of up to eight multi-purpose frigates.

 A model of the FFX-II was unveiled in October 2013.
-The first frigate in the batch, designated Daegu (FFG-818), was launched at DSME's Okpo shipyard in June 2016.
-All ships in the batch II are expected to be operational by 2018.
+The first frigate in the batch, designated Daegu (FFG-818), was launched at DSME’s Okpo shipyard in June 2016.
+All the ships in batch II are expected to be operational by 2018.

-The frigates are intended for a variety of missions including anti-submarine warfare, anti-air warfare, patrol, surveillance, search and rescue, protection of EEZ, and transport.
+The frigates are intended for a variety of missions, including anti-submarine warfare, anti-air warfare, patrol, surveillance, search and rescue, protection of EEZ, and transport.

 Details of ROK Navy’s FFX programme

 The FFX (Future Frigate eXperimental) programme was launched in the early-2000s to replace the ROK Navy’s Ulsan-class frigates and Pohang-class corvettes with new frigates.

 The FFX batch I included six frigates, designated Incheon-class, with a displacement of 2,300t.
 The first three ships (FFG-811 to 813) were built by Hyundai Heavy Industries, while the rest (FFG-815 to 817) were built by STX Offshore and Shipbuilding.

 A total of 24 frigates have been planned to be built under the FFX programme.

 The Daegu-class features an enlarged hull compared to Incheon-class, while its superstructure is designed to further minimise the radar cross-section.